 Communication is also important if the COTA and OT are in disagreement with parts of the treatment and discharge planning process.
 As therapists, we all come from different backgrounds and have participated in different continuing education courses, all of which afford us different levels of expertise in a variety of areas.
 It is important to capitalize on your areas of expertise.
 At times the COTA and OT may be in disagreement with what needs to happen during the progression of treatment.

 For example, the COTA may have greater knowledge in a certain area.
 The supervising OT needs to respect that and get an understanding of why the COTA feels the treatment should go in a certain direction.

 My Experience with a Certified OTA

-When I first graduated occupational therapy school, I began supervising a COTA.
-It was hard to remember to do everything I need to do at first, such as co-signing notes, writing progress reports and communicating with the COTA about the evaluation and treatment plan.
-As time went on, you develop a routine and a strong relationship with the COTA, which makes is easier to be more productive.
-It was especially nerve wracking when you are supervising a COTA who has more experience than you, as it makes you have to have more of an open mind since the they have worked in the field longer than you have.
+When I first graduated from occupational therapy school, I began supervising a COTA.
+It was hard to remember to do everything I needed to do at first, such as co-signing notes, writing progress reports and communicating with the COTA about the evaluation and treatment plan.
+As time went on, you develop a routine and a strong relationship with the COTA, which makes it easier to be more productive.
+It is was especially nerve-wracking when you are supervising a COTA who has more experience than you, as it makes you have to have more of an open mind since they have worked in the field longer than you have.

 The professional and legal difference for a COTA and an OT vary from state to state, so it is important you take the time to look up what your requirements are in your state to make sure you are doing everything you are supposed to.
 Overall, having good communication between the OTA and OT and other members of the team is imperative to being able to do what’s best for the patients.